 Lhasa Limited's Defined Approach

-Lhasa Limited has created a web application which implements its defined approach (DA) for skin sensitisation, as published in Regulatory Toxicology and Pharmacology1.
+Lhasa Limited has created a web application which implements its Defined Approach (DA) for skin sensitisation, as published in Regulatory Toxicology and Pharmacology1.

 This DA combines in silico predictions from Derek Nexus with results from OECD-validated in chemico/in vitro assays (DPRA, KeratinoSens™, LuSens, h-CLAT, U-SENS™)2–4 to provide a hazard and potency prediction without the use of in vivo animal tests.

-The DA is not yet live; however, we invite you to register your interest by clicking the button below.
+You can now visit the application here.
+We also invite you to register your interest by clicking the button below.
 We will then email you with updates as appropriate.

 The DA takes the chemical of interest and applies exclusion criteria based on chemical and molecular properties (Derek prediction, metabolism, logP, lysine reactivity) to prioritise the in silico/in chemico/in vitro information sources.